Quick Menu

 Early morning – We will start our day at sunrise with a visit to one of the most incredible monuments ever built in the world.
 The Taj Mahal is a monument of love built between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his wife.
 The Taj Mahal is the jewel of Muslim art in India and one of the most highly revered masterpieces in the world.

-After breakfast, visit Agra Fort, a UNESCO world heritage site with imposing walls of red sandstone.
+After breakfast, visit Agra Fort, a UNESCO World Heritage site with imposing walls of red sandstone.
 The fort is almost two miles long and contains palaces, audience halls, and mosques.

 After lunch – We will visit an amazing marble factory to experience the creation of fine inlaid stonework and translucent marble native to the region.
 The craftsmen of Agra are still renowned for the exquisite marble-inlay work that has made Agra’s monuments famous.
 Dinner at the hotel.